How do you Care for Calathea Indoors?

 • Placing the calathea in a naturally humid room such as a bathroom.

-As the temperature gets cooler the need for humidity is much greater so if the calathea is in a cold draughty room then make sure you take steps to increase the humidity.
+As the temperature gets cooler, the need for humidity is much greater, so if the calathea is in a cold, draughty room, then make sure you take steps to increase the humidity.

-Avoid placing calathea plants next to any sources of indoor heating and out of the air current of air conditioning as this can sap moisture from the leaves.
+Avoid placing calathea plants next to any sources of indoor heating and out of the air current of air conditioning, as this can sap moisture from the leaves.

 How Often Should You Water Calathea?

 Calathea needs the top 2 inches of the soil to dry between each bout of watering.
-Typically this means watering once a week in Spring and Summer and once every 2 weeks in Winter.
-If the soil dries out completely the leaf edges turn brown whereas if the soil is too damp the calathea develops root rot.
+Typically, this means watering once a week in Spring and Summer and once every 2 weeks in Winter.
+If the soil dries out completely, the leaf edges turn brown, whereas if the soil is too damp, the calathea develops root rot.

 I personally recommend using your finger to judge when the top 2 inches of the soil is dry as I find this method is more reliable than moisture meters.
+If the soil is still damp, then delay watering your calathea until the top 2 inches feel dry.

 I find the best way to water calathea is to water from the bottom by placing the pot in a tray of water for 20 minutes to allow the potting soil to draw up moisture.
 This ensures that the potting mix is evenly moist so the calathea’s roots can access the moisture they need.

-Use Rainwater Rather than Tap Water
+Why You Should Use Rainwater Rather than Tap Water

 Repotting

 Re-pot calatheas every 1 or 2 years into a pot that is only 2 inches larger in diameter than the previous pot.
-Always re-pot calathea in the Spring as this is when they are most resilient to transplant stress.
+Always re-pot calathea in the Spring, as this is when they are most resilient to transplant stress.

-If you repot into a much larger pot then the soil dries out too slowly for the calathea to tolerate.
+If you repot into a much larger pot, then the soil dries out too slowly for the calathea to tolerate.

-My personal favorite pot for calathea plants is a terracotta or clay pot as they are breathable which allows the soil to dry out more evenly, whereas plastic pots are impermeable and can retain water for too long around the rootball.
+My personal favorite pot for calathea plants is a terracotta or clay pot as they are breathable, which allows the soil to dry out more evenly, whereas plastic pots are impermeable and can retain water for too long around the rootball.

 However, you can re-pot calathea in any pot as long as it has a drainage hole in the base and it is proportionate to the size of the plant.